 Indications for INTEGRILIN Injection

-- For the treatment of patients with acute coronary syndrome (unstable angina/non–ST-segment elevation myocardial infarction), including patients who are to be managed medically and those undergoing percutaneous coronary intervention (PCI).
+- To decrease the rate of a combined endpoint of death or new myocardial infarction (MI) in patients with acute coronary syndrome (unstable angina/non–ST-elevation myocardial infarction), including patients who are to be managed medically and those undergoing percutaneous coronary intervention (PCI)

-- For the treatment of patients undergoing PCI, including those undergoing intracoronary stenting.
+- To decrease the rate of a combined endpoint of death, new MI, or need for urgent intervention in patients undergoing PCI, including those undergoing intracoronary stenting.

 Selected Safety Information